yampilop/RHOSPVirtLab/README.md

 In order to be able to boot some instances with public access:

  * Create a tenant network.
- * Create a router and set the `default-provider` as external network.
+ * Create a router.
+Set the `default-provider` as external network.
+Attach a port to the tenant network with the default gateway IP.
  * Assign floating IPs to the project.
  * Create some flavors.
  * Upload some images.